-Ensure that panel is level, plumb and lined up with the layout lines and fasten with two #12-14x1" tek screws (7020) in the upper corners of the panel into the screw flanges of the mullion.
-(Figure 32)
+Ensure that panel is level, plumb and lined up with the layout lines and fasten with two #12-14x1" SS tek screws (7020) in the upper corners of the panel into the screw flanges of the mullion.
+(Figure 28)

-Note: Series 70 can be installed as either a progressive or non-progressive system.
+Note: Series 72 can be installed as either a progressive or non-progressive system.
 Please determine which way your system should be installed.
 These instructions will work for either method; the only difference is the placement of the screws which hold the panels in place.
 To ease removal of panels at a later date, place the #12-14x1" fastening screws (7020) so that they will be left exposed in the horizontal joint.
-(Figure 33) Panel screws with colored heads may be provided for this purpose.
+(Figure 29) Panel screws with colored heads may be provided for this purpose.

 If the panels are wider than 36", Tie Back brackets will need to be installed prior to stacking the next panel.
-Locate the bracket in line with a structural member and clamp bracket half (7010 or 7012) to the upturned leg of the panel.
-Place bracket half (7009 or 7011) over the first half and slide it back tight to the substrate.
-Clamp the two halves together and fasten the back half to the substrate.
-Then fasten the two halves together with two #12-14x1" tek screws (7020) and remove the clamps.
+Locate the bracket in line with a structural member and clamp bracket (3" long piece of mullion 7201) to the upturned leg of the panel.
+Place a shim behind the bracket if needed and fasten the bracket to the wall.
+(Figure 30)

 When the clamps are removed, ensure that the top of the bracket and the top of the panel are still in alignment.
-If not make adjustments so that they sit flush with one another without placing stress on the panel.
-(Figure 34)
+If not, make adjustments so that they sit flush with one another without placing stress on the panel.

 Set next panel onto "pins" and shift into proper position.
 Again, making sure that the "S" extrusion engages over the lower panel and the Tie Back bracket.
 Adjust the panel and pins to align with the lower panel and layout lines.
 Secure it to the mullions when satisfied with the fit and location.
 Install Tie Back brackets if necessary and repeat the process until all panels are installed.
-(Figure 35)
+(Figure 31)